EPA is terrorizing the diesel industry and destroying the environment.

 The REAL damage being done

 When remanufacturing an engine, some cast iron parts, such as engine blocks and cylinder heads cannot be reused.
-Of course, there are a lot of other parts, such as lifters, pushrods, crankshafts and camshafts, etc. that are replaced with new parts.
+Of course, there are a lot of other parts (lifters, pushrods, crankshafts, camshafts, etc.) that are replaced with new parts.
 In 2021, Asheville Engine scrapped 215,000 pounds of steel.
 That does not even include all of the aluminum parts, such as pistons, that are scrapped when re-manufacturing an engine.
-The U.S. EPA has such strict air quality standards that recycling companies moved out of the U.S., relocating to China where there are NO emission standards at all.
+The U.S. EPA has such strict air quality standards that recycling companies moved out of the U.S., relocating to China and India.
+Those countries have where NO emission standards at all.
 So what has to be done with all the scrap metal?

-The scrap metal is shipped to a port city to be loaded onto a mega cargo ship and sent to China.
+The scrap metal is shipped to a port, loaded onto a mega cargo ship and sent to China.
 One mega ship emits the equivalent amount of air pollution as 50 million cars every day!
-That’s right, besides the pollution created by hauling the scrap metal by truck or train to a U.S. port, it is then sent on a 2 month journey to China on a ship that emits the same amount of CO2 as FIFTY MILLION cars.
+That’s right, pollution is created by hauling the scrap metal by truck or train to a U.S. port.
+It is then sent on a ship to China that emits the same amount of CO2 as FIFTY MILLION cars.
 Once in China, it is transported to a recycling facility that has no control over it’s emissions.
 Air pollution does not stay in the city or the country where it was produced.
 It’s a worldwide problem.

-After the scrap metal is melted down and made into a new, usable material, that metal is then used by manufacturers to make new products (mostly in China) and then sold to U.S. consumers after being transported a second time on a cargo ship.
+The scrap metal is melted down and made into a new, usable material.
+That metal is then used by manufacturers to make new products (mostly in China).
+It is then sold to U.S. consumers after being transported a second time on a cargo ship.
 That cargo ship also emits the same amount of pollution as 50 million cars every day while on it’s 2 month journey back to the United States.
 Raw material is also shipped back to U.S. manufacturers to be made into finished goods.

 Mining raw materials causes environmental damage

 I shouldn’t even have to say it but mining for raw materials causes environmental damage.
-Yes, in order to make more engine blocks, cylinder heads and other parts, Iron Ore and other raw materials have to be mined.
-Mining itself causes damage but the ore also needs to be transported to a smelting plant which requires diesel engines to move it by train and truck.
-At a smelter, liquid metal is poured into molds to make cast iron.
+In order to make more engine blocks, cylinder heads and other parts, Iron Ore and other raw materials have to be mined.
+Mining itself causes damage but the ore also needs to be transported to a smelting plant.
+That requires diesel engines to move it by train and truck.
+And guess what!
+The EPA forced all of those plants out of the U.S., also.
+At a smelter, liquid metal is poured into molds to make cast iron and then shipped back to the US.

 Guess what?
 The EPA forced all of those companies out of the U.S. and into Mexico and other countries where the air quality controls are not as stringent as those in the U.S. The result is all of that polluted air circumventing the globe, even the air in the United States.